Military Science (Army ROTC)

 There are summer opportunities for selected students to attend the following Army schools:

 - Airborne School – A three-week school that teaches the fundamentals of Army parachute jumping.
-After initial training, students make at least five actual jumps (two Hollywood jumps, two full combat jumps, and one night jump).
+After initial training, students make at least five actual jumps.

 - Air Assault School – A physically and mentally demanding two-week school that teaches the fundamentals of employing Army helicopters in support of front line units.
 In addition to helicopter rappelling, students learn various techniques to balance loads in a helicopter and to configure various sling loads for large equipment.
 Training and testing are done in a stressful environment.